-- Use all steps of the writing process (planning, drafting, revising, editing, and publishing) to create a variety of written works. - Write routinely over extended time frames (time for research, reflection, and revision) and shorter time frames (a single sitting or a day or two) for a range of discipline-specific tasks, purposes, and audiences. - Write arguments to support claims with clear reasons and relevant evidence. - Write informative/explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content. - Write narratives to develop real or imagined experiences or events using effective technique, relevant descriptive details, and well-structured event sequences. - Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience. - Conduct short research projects to answer a question, drawing on several sources and refocusing the inquiry when appropriate. - Gather relevant information from multiple print and digital sources; assess the credibility of each source; and quote or paraphrase the data and conclusions of others while avoiding plagiarism and providing basic bibliographic information for sources. - Draw evidence from literary or informational texts to support analysis, reflection, and research. - Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
+- Use all steps of the writing process (planning, drafting, revising, editing, and publishing) to create a variety of written works. - Write routinely over extended time frames (time for research, reflection, and revision) and shorter time frames (a single sitting or a day or two) for a range of discipline-specific tasks, purposes, and audiences. - Write arguments to support claims with clear reasons and relevant evidence. - Write informative/explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content. - Write narratives to develop real or imagined experiences or events using effective technique, relevant descriptive details, and well-structured event sequences. - Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience. - Conduct short research projects to answer a question, drawing on several sources and refocusing the inquiry when appropriate. - Gather relevant information from multiple print and digital sources; assess the credibility of each source; and quote or paraphrase the data and conclusions of others while avoiding plagiarism and providing basic bibliographic information for sources. - > Students will begin to cite sources and create in-text citations using MLA format - Draw evidence from literary or informational texts to support analysis, reflection, and research.

-- Ensure that pronouns are in the proper case (subjective, objective, possessive). - ▶ Use intensive pronouns (e.g., myself, ourselves). - > Recognize and correct inappropriate shifts in pronoun number and person. - Recognize and correct vague pronouns (i.e., ones with unclear or ambiguous antecedents). - Recognize variations from standard English in their own and others' writing and speaking, and identify and use strategies to improve expression in conventional language. - Use punctuation (commas, parentheses, dashes) to set off nonrestrictive/parenthetical elements. - > Spell correctly - Vary sentence patterns for meaning, reader/listener interest, and style. - Maintain consistency in style and tone.
+- Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. - > Ensure that pronouns are in the proper case (subjective, objective, possessive). - ▶ Use intensive pronouns (e.g., myself, ourselves). - > Recognize and correct inappropriate shifts in pronoun number and person. - Recognize and correct vague pronouns (i.e., ones with unclear or ambiguous antecedents). - Identify and correct errors in sentence structure (including compound, complex, and simple sentences as well as run-on sentences and sentence fragments) - Recognize variations from standard English in their own and others' writing and speaking, and identify and use strategies to improve expression in conventional language. - Use punctuation (commas, parentheses, dashes) to set off nonrestrictive/parenthetical elements. - > Spell correctly - Vary sentence patterns for meaning, reader/listener interest, and style. - Maintain consistency in style and tone. - Use print and digital tools to choose appropriate vocabulary for the type of writing and audience - Publish writing projects to adhere to MLA style guidelines